Idaho Statutory Rape Laws

 Defenses to a Statutory Rape Charge in Idaho

 Defendants charged with statutory rape have the usual defenses available to all criminal defendants, such as "Someone else committed this crime," or "The alleged conduct did not occur."
-One or more of the following defenses may also apply.
+Marriage is a defense to the crime of rape based on the ages of the parties.
+Idaho law appears to be silent on whether marriage is a defense to other age-based crimes.
+(Idaho Code Ann. § 18-6101 (2024).)

 A mistake as to the child's age is not a defense to a charge of statutory rape.
+It doesn't matter if the mistake was reasonable or if the child lied about their age.
 (State v.
 Stiffler, 788 P.2d 220 (Idaho 1990).)
+Consent is also not a defense.

 Get Legal Help

 A statutory rape conviction in Idaho carries potentially severe penalties.
-If you are charged with statutory rape, you should contact a local criminal defense attorney as soon as possible to discuss your options.
+If you are charged with statutory rape, contact a local criminal defense attorney as soon as possible to discuss your options.
 The law can change at any time, and an experienced attorney will be able to explain the criminal justice system to you and present the strongest arguments in your case so that you can achieve the best outcome possible under the circumstances.

 Get Professional Help